aswild/vyatta-wireguard-build/README.md

 To install on an EdgeRouter, scp it to the router and install with `sudo dpkg -i /path/to/package.deb`

 ## Advanced Use
-To clean everything, run `./build.sh clean`
+To clean everything, run `./build.sh clean`.
+To clean everything, including the downloaded kernel source and toolchains, run `./build.sh distclean`.

 `build.sh` is organized into a series of steps, which are all executed in order by default.
 The current steps are `submodules toolchain kernel musl wireguard tools package`, plus `clean`